 Because the results offer a clear indication of what works and what doesn't A/B testing is an essential part of managing eCommerce PPC.

-You can run split tests on a regular basis to continually optimise your ads and increase ROI.
-It's also a good idea to analyse the results of each test.
+You can run split tests on a regular basis to continually optimize your ads and increase ROI.
+It's also a good idea to analyze the results of each test.
 This can help you understand your audience and run better campaigns on other channels too.

 Knowing exactly how much to spend on your eCommerce PPC is a huge challenge.
 There is no one-size-fits-all figure.
 However it's a good idea to allocate funds based on the performance of individual campaigns.